rodgerskent/matplotlib_challenge/README.md

 Not applicable

 Project status
 Project objectives and deliverables achieved.
 Please note that a for-loop process was not used in the formation of the quartiles and IQR calculations as suggested.
 These calculations were done on a study-by-study basis.
+My final efforts are documented in a separate section to demonstrate effort.